microsoft/PartsUnlimited/_posts/2017-09-29-GettingStarted.md

 ## Get the source code ##
 1. Open Visual Studio 2017
 2. Go to View -> Team Explorer
-3. On the Connect page of the Team Explorer window, click the Clone drop-down located under the Local Git Repositories section
+3. Click the Manage Connections icon on the Team Explorer window, then under Local Git Repositories click the Clone drop-down
 4. Enter the URL https://github.com/Microsoft/PartsUnlimited.git
 5. If desired, change the local repository path
 6. Click the Clone button